LacroixLaurent/NanoForkSpeed/README.md

 # NanoForkSpeed
-Fork speed analysis
 ## Laurent Lacroix (laurent.lacroix@inserm.fr)

-### Scripts used for figures and analyses in Blin et al 2020
+### Scripts used for figures and analyses in Theulot et al 2021

+This repository contains the the scripts use for all the analysis in the NanoForkSpeed (NFS) manuscript